Extraordinary Ministers of Holy Communion

 - Purificators should remain folded.
 Move up and down the purificator to wipe chalice.
 Unless there is a spill, there is rarely a need to unfold purificator.
-The “whip unfold” should stop.
+No “whip unfold,” please.

-- Communion to the non-ambulatory in the back of church will now take place at the end of Holy Communion and under one Species only.
-Chalices will not be walked to the back.
+- Communion to the non-ambulatory in the back of church takes place at the end of Holy Communion and under one Species only.
+Chalices, when used, are not carried to the non-ambulatory.
 First EMHC finished distributing Body of Christ in his/her line should go to the non-ambulatory and then return to altar or to other area up front to assist.
 When distribution of Holy Communion (w/ the Body of Christ) is complete at side transepts the EMHCs should move to center aisle to assist.
 Make sure the choir receives Holy Communion.

 - Purification of chalices: Under most circumstances, the one celiac chalice is simply returned to the altar for purification by the priest.
 After Holy Communion, return patens to the altar, handing them to the priest or placing them on the corporal.
-When there are multiple chalices used return them to table in the chapel.
+When there are multiple chalices used return them to table in the chapel, on corporal.
 When there is not a deacon or extra priest present at Mass, the chalices should be placed on the table and the purificator laid over the top.
 Priest celebrant will have to purify the chalices after Mass and after he finishes greeting people.
 EMHCs do not purify the vessels.
 (Redemptionis Sacramentum 119).

 - Do not stuff purificators down into an unpurified chalice; lay the purificator over the top of the chalice.

-- For Head EMHC and other assistant: After distribution, when you are handed the ciborium to return to the Tabernacle, or the purified patens, there is no need to bow to the altar or priest.
+- For Head EMHC or other assistant: After distribution, when you are handed the ciborium to return to the Tabernacle, there is no need to bow to the altar or priest.
 Simply take the item you have been given and depart the sanctuary.
 Altar boys will then remove purified patens.

 When accidents happen: